acrossfields/idilsezer/en/background/project_aiweb.md

     </tr>
     <tr class="table-bgsub-details">
       <td colspan="3">
         <p>A website I designed and maintain to showcase a collection of more than 50,000 words of original content that I have written in English since 2022 as essays, poetry, and fiction, as well as translations and other credited content.
-This website was implemented with AI assistance.
+Implemented with AI assistance.
 Due to its personal nature, disclosure of its name and URL is subject to request.</p>
       </td>
     </tr>
   </table>